 Mary Mackey, Author Website

-In April 2014, Marsh Hawk Press will release Mary Mackey’s stunning new collection of poetry Travelers With No Ticket Home.
+Marsh Hawk Press has just released Mary Mackey’s stunning new collection of poetry Travelers With No Ticket Home.
 Mackey’s previous collection, Sugar Zone, won the 2012 PEN Oakland Josephine Miles Award for Literary Excellence.
 In Travelers With No Ticket Home, Mackey again offers us intensely lyrical poems written with skill and passion; poems that take us from the United States to the jungles of Brazil, from grief to joy, from love to love’s endless complications.
 Mackey is a master of her craft whose skills only keep increasing.
 The poems in this remarkable new collection are not only impressive at every level; they are a delight to read.

 It is difficult to resist the temptation to compare Mary Mackey to Elizabeth Bishop.
 In both we experience the elusive spirit of life south of the Equator; both poets are stunningly imagistic and musical and awake to topography, sociology, and the world beyond.